 She is enthusiastic about supporting families and the early childhood sector.

-Reg Ponniah - Editor
+Reg Ponniah - Editor and Writer

 Formerly a senior journalist/sub-editor with the New Zealand Press Association, Reg brings with him substantial experience in editing and writing for print media as well as editing academic papers and theses.